Gray Wolf

-Wolf restting
+Wolf resting

 In the contiguous United States, with the exception of Minnesota and Wisconsin (where they have a threatened status), they are listed as endangered under the Endangered Species Act of 1973.
 They continue to be hunted in many areas of the world as perceived threats to livestock and humans, as well as for sport